SeunghyeonV/Springer_augmentation/README.md

 Description

-A defense strategy based on augmentation of image data against model inversion attack (An attack strategy that reconstructs hidden data that is not open to public from shared gradient or trained parameters in federated learning or collaborative learning environment).
-By modifying the training data before collaborative learning process, we proved that a simple augmentation can provide enhanced defense performance compared to conventional differential privacy based defense strategy (DP-SGD, an optimizer with injected noise).
+A defense strategy based on augmentation of image data against model inversion attack (An attack strategy that reconstructs hidden data that is not open to the public from shared gradient or trained parameters in federated learning or collaborative learning environment).
+By modifying the training data before the collaborative learning process, we proved that a simple augmentation can provide enhanced defense performance compared to conventional differential privacy-based defense strategy (DP-SGD, an optimizer with injected noise).